quintel/documentation/docs/api/merit.md

 import endpointData from '@site/data/api/merit';
 import ApiEndpoint from '@site/src/components/ApiEndpoint';

-When querying future values of your scenario, the full graph is calculated to create your response.
-These calculations include setting up and solving the merit order for your scenarios.
-The ETM uses a separate gem called [`merit`](https://github.com/quintel/merit) that does hourly calculations and solves the order.
-You can read more about the workings [here](/main/merit-order).
+When querying future values of your scenario, the full energy graph is calculated to create your response.
+These calculations include setting up the electricity supply and demand merit order and subsequently clearing the electricity market for every hour in the year.
+The ETM uses a separate gem called [`merit`](https://github.com/quintel/merit) that performs these hourly calculations and clears the market.
+You can read more about its workings [here](/main/merit-order).

-The `merit` gem can be installed and used in any other project.
+The `merit` gem can be installed and used as a stand-alone feature in any other project.
 If you wish to initialize your own version of the `merit` gem with data from an ETM scenario, you can use the following endpoint to extract the configuration the ETM merit order is initialized with.